 - Create fair consequences for not achieving those goals.
 Punishment is not necessary – but there are ALWAYS consequences.

 Accountability is a MUST for every small business owner.
 Why?
 Because isolation is the enemy of wealth and success.
 So get comfortable with being uncomfortable.
 The longer you run from someone holding you accountable, the longer it will take for you to achieve your goals and put your business in the position you want it to be in.
-I am thankful this weekend provided me with a swift kick in the behind.
-I once again have someone who holds me accountable.
+I practice what I preach and have people who hold me accountable.
 I also provide accountability services for my clients.
 It is one of my most favorite things I do.